Get in touch: margot@thewellmindedplate.com

 Margot Korb, MS, RD, LD

-I help people find the space between diet culture and "just trust your body" — practical nutrition support that actually accounts for your mental health, your life, and your reality.
+I help people navigate the space between diet culture and “just trust your body”—with nutrition support that actually accounts for mental health, real life, and day-to-day capacity.

 Making nutrition work for real life?